Jab We Met: Plot

 Aditya Kashyap is the heir to a wealthy but troubled family.
-Reeling from his girlfriend marrying someone else, he drifts out of a company meeting, attends her wedding in a daze, and then boards a random departing train from Chhatrapati Shivaji Terminus in Mumbai.
+Depressed and reeling from his girlfriend marrying someone else, he drifts out of a company meeting, attends her wedding in a daze, then boards a random departing train from Chhatrapati Shivaji Terminus in Mumbai.

-On the train, he meets Geet Dhillon, a lively and talkative young woman who won’t stop chatting.
-Overwhelmed by her energy—and weighed down by his own despair—Aditya impulsively gets off the train late at night at a small wayside stop (Barnagar railway station), intending not to return.
-But Geet, true to her bubbly and altruistic nature, follows him onto the platform, scolding him for his ‘recklessness’ in deboarding the train.
-While they argue, the train departs, leaving them both, stranded.
+On the train, he meets Geet Dhillon, a lively and bubbly, albeit naive, young woman.
+Overwhelmed by her energy—and weighed down by his own despair—Aditya gets off the train late at night at a small wayside stop.
+Geet, trying to help him, tries to get him to board again before the train leaves.
+While they argue, the train departs, leaving them both stranded.
+Aditya helps her reach Ratlam Junction railway station to catch the train but in the chaos, Geet misses boarding again.
+Now stranded past midnight, Geet clings to Aditya for safety, stubbornly insisting he help her get all the way home to Bhatinda.

-Now, blaming Aditya for the mishap, Geet insists he help her get back on track to reach her home in Bhatinda.
-Extremely irritated and eager to shake her off, Aditya hires a taxi.
-Not being satisfied with the driver’s speed, even takes the wheel himself, racing at breakneck speed along the interstate roads to reach Ratlam Junction railway station.
-Against all odds, they reach before the train—but in the chaos, Geet misses boarding again.
-Now stranded at Ratlam well past midnight, Geet attracts the unwanted attention of some local men, and she clings to Aditya for safety.
-Reluctantly, he agrees to stay with her for her safety and they find lodging for the night.

-That night, Geet coaxes Aditya into opening up.
-He reveals his mother left his father for another man, leaving both father and son embittered.
-Geet, in turn, admits she plans to elope with her boyfriend Anshuman.
-Despite his irritation, Aditya slowly begins to shake off his depression in Geet’s company, and his feelings for her deepen.
-Now he feels that he has the responsibility to help her reach Bhatinda.
+The two slowly become friends.
+Aditya reveals his mother left his father for another man, leaving both father and son embittered.
+Geet admits she plans to elope with her boyfriend Anshuman.
+Despite his initial irritation, Aditya begins to shake off his depression in Geet's cheerful company.